 Between 2012 and 2014, Dr. Aultman-Hall delivered numerous conference presentations and invited talks on the subjects of transportation and livability especially the key factors and challenges for rural areas.
 Since 2014, Dr. Aultman-Hall’s seminars, including one national webinar, have focused on climate adaptation planning as well as long distance and intercity travel.
 The topic of long distance travel is motivated by results of the innovative one-year on-line Longitudinal Survey of Overnight Travel (LSOT) conducted jointly by the University of Vermont and Auburn University in partnership with RSG Inc. in 2012-2013.

-Dr. Aultman-Hall is active with the Transportation Research Board of the National Academies including a task force on the future of the National Household Transportation Survey (NHTS) and recently starting a new sub-committee on long distance and inter-city travel.
-At UVM, she has recently served on the steering committees for implementation of the university’s new budget model and the new system of administrative unit review.
+Dr. Aultman-Hall is active with the Transportation Research Board of the National Academies including a task force on the future of the National Household Transportation Survey (NHTS), the Travel Behavior and Values Committee, and the National Transportation Data Committee.
+She recently founded a new TRB sub-committee on long distance and inter-city travel.
+At UVM, Dr. Aultman-Hall has recently served on the executive of the Faculty Senate, steering committees for implementation of the university’s new budget model and the new system of administrative unit review.